gregtour/blog-posts/article1.md

 this gLastExpression register.
 Working in this fashion allows using return values for error codes, especially when not all productions return an expression, per se.
 A good example would be function parameters in a function declaration, compared to arguments in a function call.

+Because of how we have arranged everything, it would be trivial for us to take this language and turn it into something else completely.
+With a few tweaks to our parser grammar, we could have a programming language with the exact same functionality that looks like C. We might call it JavaScript.
+Additionally, with some additions to the lexer, we might begin to enforce rules on indentation.
+Then our langauge could become like Python.

+One of the great benefits to setting up our experiment this way is that it gives us complete flexibility.
+Earlier it was stated that dynamic languages are interpreted and static languages are compiled.
+This isn't always true.
+Furthermore, we can take a static language and relax the rules around type safety, essentially skipping over the step of type checking and passing that on as a runtime concern, and we could craft an interpreter around a familiar language that we know.

+It terms of our parser generator's power, we are able to parse Java programs from the earliest specification.
+This is because it was designed to be an LR(1) grammar, or completely deterministic.
+Later features have changed this, like C and C++ which are also not strictly context free.
+These are challenges but they are not insurmountable and generally require a few extra stages or steps to be added to our lexing and parsing pipeline.
+Additions like a pre-processor and post-processor mainly.

+So we can already see how we might make a language like Cscript, that can run C programs itself by executing them in an interpreter.
+This just shows how interesting programming language design can be, before even looking at practical applications.

 #### Part 7: The Library